 The crowded streets and sparkling lights are good on the eyes but bad on the pocket.

-Believe it or not, many items get expensive during the Christmas season and gifts are not an exception.
+Believe it or not, many items get expensive during the Christmas season.

 The simple demand and supply phenomenon applies here.